How does lead get into drinking water?

 Lead pipes have a dull gray appearance.
 The scratch test is an easy way to identify lead.
 Use a coin to scratch the pipe surface.
 If the scratch appears bright silver, it’s lead.

 Lead pipe scratch test.
-Lead is a soft gray metal that appears bright silver when scratched with a coin.
+Lead appears bright silver when scratched with a coin.

-If you're unsure whether you have a lead service line, contact us at 843-727-6800 or email@example.com for more information.
+If you're unsure whether you have a lead service line, call us at 843-727-6800 or email email@example.com for more information.

 If I have a lead service line, will you replace it?